Torasemide, tablets 10 mg 20 pcs

 – acute glomerulonephritis;

-– decompensated aortic and mitral stenosis hypertrophic obstructive cardiomyopathy;
+– decompensated aortic and mitral stenosis, hypertrophic obstructive cardiomyopathy;

 – hyperuricemia;

-– age less than 18 years;
+– age up to 18 years;

-– pregnancy – breastfeeding period;
+– pregnancy, breastfeeding period;

-– concomitant use of aminoglycosides and cephalosporins;
+– simultaneous use of aminoglycosides and cephalosporins;

-– lactose intolerance lactase deficiency or glucose-galactose malabsorption.
+– lactose intolerance, lactase deficiency or glucose-galactose malabsorption.

 – Arterial hypotension;

-– stenotic atherosclerosis of cerebral arteries;
+– stenosing atherosclerosis of cerebral arteries;

 – hypoproteinemia;

-– urine outflow disorders (benign prostatic hyperplasia, narrowing of the urethra or hydronephrosis); – diabetes mellitus (impaired glucose tolerance);
+– disturbances in the outflow of urine (benign prostatic hyperplasia, narrowing of the urethra or hydronephrosis);

 – hepatorenal syndrome;